ioos/erddap-gold-standard/README.md

   ERDDAP_baseHttpsUrl environment variables inside the container.
 Sensible defaults keep localhost behavior working without any changes.

-- Make sure DNS for your domain points to the machine running the container.
+- Make sure DNS for your domain resolves to a publicly accessible IP address that routes requests to the machine running the container (for example, via firewall NAT directly to ERDDAP or through a reverse proxy).
   If the machine is behind a router, configure port forwarding for the ports you chose (for example, 80/443 or a custom port) to the host running the container.